alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 In the case of huge SQL queries, I usually execute them directly in SQL using the database tools to check if I have the same behaviour.

 ### Observe your database
-We often forget that the database provides valuable tools to analyse your queries.
+We often forget that database platforms provides valuable tools to analyse your queries.
 Once you have pointed out the time/resource consuming queries, you must check if your database query is time-consuming because, for instance, does a full scan of your table.

 To do that, you can check the SQL queries execution plan.